QTimort/epitech-clion/README.md

 # Installation
 **file -> settings -> code style -> manage... -> import**
 - Import "Epitech_C.xml"

 **file -> settings -> code style -> File and Code Templates -> Includes**
-  - add an include for c/h Extension and paste the content of Header_Template.txt in it.
+- Add an include for c/h Extension and paste the content of Header_Template.txt in it.
 - Replace 'nom' and 'prenom' with yours.